White House warns Obama could go around Congress

 “The president sees this as a year of action to work with Congress where he can and to bypass Congress where necessary,” White House press secretary Jay Carney said.

-Added Republican Sen. Rand Paul: “It sounds vaguely like a threat, and I think it also has a certain amount of arrogance.”
+Added Sen. Rand Paul, R-Ky.: “It sounds vaguely like a threat, and I think it also has a certain amount of arrogance.”

 With campaigns for November’s election on the horizon, there’s scant reason for the White House to be optimistic about Republican support for measures to revive a bipartisan immigration bill that has passed the Senate, an increased minimum wage or expanding prekindergarten programs.

-Republicans looking to wrest control of the Senate and keep their majority in the House of Representatives instead want to keep the focus on the struggling economy and Obama’s stewardship of it.
-Republicans are pinning hopes that voter frustration remains high and Democrats on the ballot get punished for Obama’s tenure.
-Republicans are also trying to capitalize on the troubled launch of Obama’s signature health care reform late last year.
+Republicans looking to wrest control of the Senate and keep their majority in the House instead want to keep the focus on the struggling economy and Obama’s stewardship of it.
+The GOP is pinning hopes that voter frustration remains high and punishes Democrats on the ballot for Obama’s tenure.

-“His economic policies are not working,” said Republican Sen. Ted Cruz.
+“His economic policies are not working,” said Sen. Ted Cruz, R-Texas.

 The White House has been signaling to Republicans that it would not wait for Congress to act.
 It also is betting Obama’s backers will rally behind his plans.